 The Maniots, the people of the Mani, have always been proud and independent.
 They had been known to be rebellious since long before the Revolution.

 Mani was never actually properly occupied by the Ottomans, although there had been a few attempts.
-To a certain degree, this attitude could be linked to their longstanding ties with the ancient Spartans.
+They rejected Ottoman rule to retain local autonomy over their own affairs.

 In terms of the region itself, Mani is one of the wildest areas in Greece.
 There are some lovely sandy beaches, but the coastline is often rough and pebbly.